-Regarding the storage means which stores information on conveying a requested book to be taken out or conveying a return book to be returned, storage locations in the storeroom, and book codes of the books stored in the containers, in association with each other, Corrected invention 1 of the case is designed to "update the information stored in the storage means, for the container from which the requested book has been taken out" in taking out the requested book, and to "take out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book to be returned, to be conveyed to the station, to update the information stored in the storage means, for the container where the return book has been stored" in returning the return book, while Invention A-4 does not include a configuration of taking out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of updating the information stored in the storage means for the containers corresponding to the size of a return book, upon receipt of size information of the book, or a configuration of updating the information stored in the storage means for the container corresponding to the size of the book (hereinafter referred to as "Different feature 2").
+Regarding the storage means which stores information upon conveying a requested book to be taken out or conveying a return book to be returned, storage locations in the storeroom, and book codes of the books stored in the containers, in association with each other, Corrected invention 1 of the case is designed to "update the information stored in the storage means, for the container from which the requested book has been taken out" in taking out the requested book, and to "take out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information stored in the storage means, for the storage means, for the container from the container where the return book has been stored" in returning the return book, while Invention A-4 does not include a configuration of taking out an available container from the storeroom from among the container from the storeroom from among the container form the storeroom form among the container from the storeroom from among the container form book, while Invention A-4 does not include a configuration of taking out an available container from the storeroom from among the containers corresponding to the size of a return book, upon receipt of size information of the book, or a configuration of updating the information stored in the storage means for the container corresponding to the size of the book (hereinafter referred to as "Different feature 2").

 Corrected invention 1 of the case has "the shelf areas in the storeroom storing the containers in a depth direction to a frontage for taking out the container by the conveyance means, the conveyance means including transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers."
-However, Invention A-4 is designed to take out a container from the shelf areas in the storeroom by means of the conveyance means, while it is unclear whether the containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a container behind after taking out a container behind after taking out a front container with respect to the frontage for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers (hereinafter referred to as "Different feature 3").
+However, Invention A-4 is designed to take out a container from the shelf areas in the storeroom by means of the conveyance means, while it is unclear whether the containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers (hereinafter referred to as "Different feature 3").